jessherna/unsupervised-learning/README.md

 The repository is organized into different subfolders, each dedicated to a specific algorithm or technique.

 - [**`dimensionality-reduction/`**](https://github.com/jessherna/unsupervised-learning/tree/master/dimensionality-reduction/pca): Contains projects related to reducing the dimensionality of data, such as PCA.
-- [**`clustering/`**](https://github.com/jessherna/unsupervised-learning/tree/master/clustering): Contains projects related to clustering of data, such as KMeans, DBSCAN, Hierarchical Clustering, and Gaussian Distribution.
+- [**`clustering/`**](https://github.com/jessherna/unsupervised-learning/tree/master/clustering): Contains projects related to clustering of data, such as KMeans, DBSCAN, Hierarchical Clustering, and Gaussian Mixture Models.

 ## Projects